Queen Elizabeth The Queen Mother

 Elizabeth Angela Marguerite Bowes-Lyon (4 August 1900 – 30 March 2002) was Queen of the United Kingdom and the Dominions of the British Commonwealth from 11 December 1936 to 6 February 1952 as the wife of King George VI.
-She was concurrently the last empress of India until the British Raj was dissolved in August 1947.
-After her husband died, she was known as Queen Elizabeth The Queen Mother, to avoid confusion with her daughter, Queen Elizabeth II.
+She was also the last Empress of India from 1936 until the British Raj was dissolved on 15 August 1947.
+After her husband died, she was officially known as Queen Elizabeth The Queen Mother to avoid confusion with her daughter Queen Elizabeth II.

-Born into a family of British nobility, Elizabeth came to prominence in 1923 when she married the Duke of York, the second son of King George V and Queen Mary.
-The couple and their daughters Elizabeth and Margaret embodied traditional ideas of family and public service.
-The Duchess undertook a variety of public engagements and became known for her consistently cheerful countenance.
+Born into a family of British nobility, Elizabeth came to prominence in 1923 when she married Prince Albert, Duke of York, the second son of King George V and Queen Mary.
+The couple and their daughters, Elizabeth and Margaret, embodied traditional ideas of family and public service.
+As Duchess of York, Elizabeth undertook a variety of public engagements and became known for her consistently cheerful countenance.

-In 1936, Elizabeth's husband unexpectedly became king when his older brother, Edward VIII, abdicated in order to marry the American divorcée Wallis Simpson.
+In 1936, Elizabeth's husband unexpectedly ascended the throne as George VI when his older brother, Edward VIII, abdicated in order to marry American divorcée Wallis Simpson.
 Elizabeth then became queen consort.
 She accompanied her husband on diplomatic tours to France and North America before the start of the Second World War.
 During the war, her seemingly indomitable spirit provided moral support to the British public.
 After the war, her husband's health deteriorated, and she was widowed at the age of 51.
-Her elder daughter, aged 25, became the new queen.
+Her elder daughter, aged 25, became the new monarch.

 After the death of Queen Mary in 1953, Elizabeth was viewed as the matriarch of the British royal family.
 In her later years, she was a consistently popular member of the family, even at times when other royals were suffering from low levels of public approval.
 She continued an active public life until just a few months before her death at the age of 101, seven weeks after the death of her younger daughter, Princess Margaret.